marsdrums/test-tutorial/visual-quality/index.md

 > [!NOTE]
 > Only directional lights and spot lights can cast shadows.

-Shadows are there, but they don't look very good on this scene, and would probably need some tweaking. {jit.gl.light} has some attributes we can modify related to shadows: @shadowblur, @shadowquality, @shadowrange.
+Shadows are there, but they don't look very good on this scene and would probably need some tweaking. {jit.gl.light} has some attributes we can modify related to shadows: @shadowblur, @shadowquality, @shadowrange.
 Let's see what are these attributes referring to:

 ***@shadowblur*** controls the amount of blurring applied on the rendered shadows.
-When the light source is very small of very far from the illuminated object, shadows appear sharp, with well-defined edges where the transition between light and shadow is abrupt.
+When the light source is very small or very far from the illuminated object, shadows appear sharp, with well-defined edges where the transition between light and shadow is abrupt.
 This kind of shadows are usually called ***hard shadows***.
 On the contrary, if the light has a big emitting surface, shadows have blurred, gradual edges, creating a transition zone between light and dark.
-This transition is called the penumbra, where light is partially blocked but not completely absent.
-The center of the shadow, where light is fully blocked, is called the umbra.
+This transition is called the penumbra, where light is partially blocked but not wholly absent.
+The center of the shadow, where light is entirely blocked, is called the umbra.
 Such blurry shadows are called ***soft shadows***.
-The @shadowblur attributes controls the transitions from hard to soft shadows, and it helps giving the impression of a large emitting light.
+The @shadowblur attribute controls the transitions from hard to soft shadows, and it helps give the impression of a large emitting light.
 It also helps with masking aliasing problems (more on that later).

 ![](./images/visual-quality_051.png)

-***@shadowquality*** is a param that controls the resolution of the shadow map.
-As said before, with shadow mapping, the scene is captured from the camera point of view into a texture. @shadowquality sets the overall quality of the shadow map by changing its resolution.
+***@shadowquality*** is a parameter that controls the resolution of the shadow map.
+As said before, shadow mapping captures the scene from the camera's point of view into a texture. @shadowquality sets the overall quality of the shadow map by changing its resolution.

 ![](./images/visual-quality_050.png)

 > [!TIP]
-> When setting @shadowquality, start from "hi", and progressively reduce the quality until you start seeing jagged shadow margins.
+> When setting @shadowquality, start from "hi", and progressively reduce the quality until you see jagged shadow margins.
 Then, increase the quality by one step.
-If perfomance isn't an issue, go with "hi" directly.
+If performance isn't an issue, go with "hi" directly.

 > [!NOTE]
-> instead of using the @shadowquality attribute, you can send the message "sendoutput dim" followed by the desired shadow map size to {jit.gl.light}.
+> Instead of using the @shadowquality attribute, you can send the message "sendoutput dim" followed by the desired shadow map size to {jit.gl.light}.
 Take a look at the patch 'lights.shadow.map.texture.maxpat' for an example.

 The ***@shadowrange*** attribute determines how much of the scene is visible from the light's perspective.
 When rendering the scene from a light source, the light is represented by a virtual camera, which has the same controls as any camera created with {jit.gl.camera}.
 This includes a far clip parameter to set the extent of the view frustum.
 The @shadowrange attribute specifies the length of the light-camera frustum.
-Adjusting this attribute properly is essential to ensure that all objects in the scene are capable of casting shadows.
+Adjusting this attribute properly is essential to ensure that all objects in the scene can cast shadows.

 ![](./images/visual-quality_049.png)